Hosted by Jonathan Wojcik

 K2 - By Rahkshasarani - "The other two climbers, clearly seeing the blizzard continue unabated, attempted to catch Mendez, who was stripping off his clothes and exclaiming how good the sun felt on his skin."

-Keep Off the Lawn - By John Vallone - "The thing opened a single bulging eye with an audible wet noise.
+Keep Off the Lawn - By Irene Vallone - "The thing opened a single bulging eye with an audible wet noise.
 "Keep off the lawn," it said, with some invisible mouth."